aeternity/coin-toss-game/README.md

-TO start the application with nodeservice and node pointed at the remote server, do:
+To start the application with nodeservice and node pointed at the remote server, do:

 ```
 $ npm install -g @angular/cli